Ashetf2/HLMVPlusPlus-IssueTracker/README.md

 - dxsupport.cfg tweaks to increase render quality should no longer be necessary with [the new "Picmip", "Antialias" and "Anistropic" dropdowns added to the **Render** tab on the bottom controls panel](https://twitter.com/TF2CCWiki/status/1494112255151153154?t=Sm1IA5paAfwOYRvCZckx-Q).
 - [VMT material variables can now be edited live in HLMV](https://twitter.com/TF2CCWiki/status/1492267684372828167?t=FQ9Brn1XsnCRMPTCRNdGbg)!
 - The list of dropdowns for facial flexes [has been updated to use sliders instead of dropdowns, autopopulates the flexes so every flex is listed, and the list has been paginated as well](https://media.discordapp.net/attachments/993823597401489468/993824557574127697/unknown-60.png), so you don't run into that fun issue where changing which flex a dropdown controls causes all your flex settings to reset.
-- The ability to save and import facial flex layouts has been added More info and an example layout can be seen in the next section.
+- The ability to save and import facial flex layouts has been added.
+More info and an example layout can be seen in the next section.

 # New Facial Flex Saving
 If you are familiar with using the Registry Editor (regedit.exe) to modify the "trans", "rot" and "lightrot" settings for models, there is now a new key that is added for models with facial flexes.
 The new key is called "flex" and can be used to export/import facial flex layouts.